abhirathod95/travel-blog/src/blog/travel/2019-10-01/Portugal.md

 **************************************************
 ####**What to See & Do:** Praca do Commercio, Alfama District, Jeronimos Monestery, Belem Tower

 Praca do Commercio is the main center of the city, and one of the first places we saw.

-Don't eat near Praca do Commercio because I've heard that the food isn't as great and quite expensive.
+The center is facing towards the Tagus River and signifies the power Portugal once had in exploration.
+Ships leaving to sail all over the world used to leave from this area.
+The main arch, called **Arco da Rua Augusta**, does allow for vistors to enter and view Praca do Commercio from above.

 ![test](../../../images/Portugal/Lisbon_7.jpg)